safesintesi/NetSciProject/README.md

 NOTES

-April 1 - September 1
+April 1 - August 1

 # HOW TO RUN THE CODE
 0) make sure to set up your dev environments